greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="gp_command_count"></a>gp\_command\_count

-Shows how many commands the master has received from the client.
+Shows how many commands the coordinator has received from the client.
 Note that a single SQLcommand might actually involve more than one command internally, so the counter may increment by more than one for a single query.
 This counter also is shared by all of the segment processes working on the command.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|